learningdevopsfromscratch/early-access/README.md

    2. Resources to get started with *git*. **Note:** DO NOT SKIP THIS. *git* is vital to our software pipeline.
       1. Learning git - https://docs.github.com/en/get-started/getting-started-with-git
       2. Interactive learning - https://learngitbranching.js.org/
-3. Create an account on [Github](https://github.com/).
-Github is a useful *version control system* based on *git* where we save and share our code remotely.
+3. Create an account on [GitHub](https://github.com/).
+GitHub is a useful *version control system* based on *git* where we save and share our code remotely.

 4. Install [Docker](https://docs.docker.com/engine/install/). *Docker* is used to manage container images.
 You don't have to know more at the moment beyond the fact that *Docker* will be used to house our applications so they run the same on anyone's computer, including ones running in the cloud such as AWS (Amazon Web Services).